datafolklabs/cement/doc/source/dev/understanding_your_application.rst

 The helloworld/bootstrap/root.py is the only bootstrap called by the Cement Framework, however the 'root' namespace is already setup by Cement and does not get created in this bootstrap.
-That said, and additional bootstrap files need to be imported into the root bootstrap.
+That said, any additional bootstrap files need to be imported into the root bootstrap.
 For example, if you are creating a namespace for 'systems' you would create a file at helloworld/bootstrap/systems.py where you would define and configure that namespace.
-Then, if helloworld/bootstrap/root.py you would import it like:
+Then, in helloworld/bootstrap/root.py you would import it like:

 .. code-block:: python